 Kevin Frost, U.K. Property Director of Cineworld, said:

 “We are very committed to opening in Barnsley and can’t wait to welcome audiences to our new Cineworld in The Glass Works.
 People have really missed going to the cinema and our Barnsley Cineworld complex will offer an unrivalled audience experience.
-Our teams are on-site regularly planning our ambitious fit-out to ensure the cinema offers a visitor experience that is second to none in terms of comfort and quality.
-We look forward to welcoming visitors from across Barnsley, all of Yorkshire and further afield in 2022, for great storytelling and the best movies handpicked by us for you.”
+We hope to attract people from across Barnsley, all of Yorkshire and further afield in 2022, for great storytelling and the best movies handpicked by us for you.”

 Cllr Steve Houghton, the Leader of Barnsley Council, said:

-“The opening of The Glass Works Square and removal of the hoardings is a truly great moment.
+“The opening of The Glass Works square and removal of the hoardings is a truly great moment.
 It gives everyone a chance to see the scale and quality of their new public space.
 It really improves the links between all key areas of the town centre and makes it a more enjoyable and attractive place to shop, work and relax.
-We have lots of exciting cultural events and activation ideas for autumn and are looking forward to seeing the square come to life during our large-scale winter events as we move towards Christmas.
-Although Covid has forced some of our signed occupiers to adjust their opening timelines, we are delighted with the finished product and just like the public, we are very much looking forward to more shops, bars and leisure venues opening soon.
-We have a great line-up of businesses fitting out units and getting ready for opening – it should be an exciting opening period.”
+We have lots of exciting cultural events and activation ideas for autumn and are looking forward to seeing the square come to life.
+We also have a great line-up of businesses fitting out units and getting ready for opening – it should be an exciting opening period.”